Raynes/lein-newnew/README.markdown

           ;; This is a directory copy that preserves mustaches }})

-Additional Directives are `make-files`, `make-dirs`, `copy-files`, `render-files`
+Additional Directives are `make-files`, `new-dirs`, `copy-files` and `render-files`

-If a directory needs to be copied/rendered to an alternative location, just add the location to
+If a directory needs to be copied/rendered to an alternative location, just add the location in the next entry of the vector

 eg.

     :copy-dirs [["src" "src/clojure"]]

 will copy all template files under "src" to "src/clojure" in the project directory.
+More sophisticated directives can be seen at https://github.com/zcaudate/newnew-test-template/blob/master/src/leiningen/new/newnew_test_template.clj

 Future directives: `commands` (not yet implemented, will allow sh-scripts to be executed)